SSIS

 Skipping Items in a Foreach Loop

-Recently, my friend Jack Corbett asked a question on Twitter: In a nutshell, the SSIS foreach loop will enumerate a given list of items (files in a directory, nodes in an XML file, static list of values, etc.) and will perform some operation for each of the items in the collection.
-This behavior is similar to foreach loop constructs that…
+Recently, my friend Jack Corbett asked a question online: In a nutshell, the SSIS foreach loop will enumerate a given list of items (files in a directory, nodes in an XML file, static list of values, etc.) and will perform some operation for each of the items in the collection.
+This behavior is similar to foreach loop constructs that are…

 Updating Data with SSIS